 - add the chopped onion and minced beef and stir to break up the beef.

 - Reduce the heat to medium, cover and leave to cook for 5 minutes or so.

-- Add the red wine, oregano, ground cumin and stir in.
+- Add the red wine, oregano, ground cumin and coriander, and stir in.

 - Finely chop the chilli and garlic, and add this.